 Rather, this family is based on the hefty Japanese Giant Salamander, which (aside from the cartoony aesthetic) isn’t too different in size and appearance from a Quagsire.
 This thing looks kind of like a Looney Tune, sure, but every once and a while you do run into an equally-goofy animal in real life.

 And all of this is without getting into some of the weirder functions of The Wooper.
 Did you know that they’re nocturnal?
 Or naturally toxic?
-How about that Quagsire slowly and absent-mindedly crashes into fishing boats while swimming, making it The Dumbest Sea Monster?
+How about that Quagsire slowly and absent-mindedly crashes headlong into fishing boats while swimming, making it The Dumbest Sea Monster?
 Or that it feeds by leaving its mouth open and hoping that food just swims right in?
-These two just have so much personality that it’s unfair to its peers.
+These two just have so much personality that it’s almost unfair to their peers.

 Functionally, Wooper has peers that accomplish the same thing that she does nowadays, which would usually put these guys under some scrutiny for being benched to Reserve or even Retired.
 But you just can’t replicate fans’ natural enthusiasm for a mascot, and the series would be doing itself a disservice to exclude these two.
 I’m as biased as everyone else, but they really are a Must-Have if the series’ goal is to hold their audience as long and strong as possible.